arouyan/lakeFS/docs/integrations/spark.md

 ---

 # Using lakeFS with Spark

 {: .no_toc }
-[Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.
+[Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning, and graph processing.

 {: .pb-5 }

 {% include toc.html %}

-**Note** In all following examples we set AWS and lakeFS credentials at runtime, for clarity.
-In production, properties defining AWS credentials should be set using one of Hadoop's standard ways of [authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}.
+**Note** In all of the following examples, we set AWS and lakeFS credentials at runtime for clarity.
+In production, the properties defining AWS credentials should be set using one of Hadoop's standard ways of [authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}.
 Similarly, properties defining lakeFS credentials should be configured in secure site files,